Courses Offered Through Suffolk's Excelsior Program

 The College has a selection of post regents level courses appropriate for delivery to Long Island high school junior and senior students through the Excelsior Program.
 The majority of these courses are introductory level, general education courses that support statewide higher education goals.
 Participation in Suffolk's Excelsior Program affords a multitude of benefits to enrich the high school student’s academic experience, providing advanced-learning opportunities with an effective transition from high school to college learning.

 Interested students are encouraged to contact their high school administration or guidance counselor to ensure that they meet eligibility requirements and for a selection of courses offered through the Excelsior Program at their high school.
 With the assistance of their counselor, students may plan their future education by creating a “pathway” of high school courses offered through the Excelsior Program, affording students the opportunity to jump start their college education and enhance their college admissions application.
+The program is designed to provide curricular opportunity and enhancement of the college experience, but not its replacement.
+Therefore, students may enroll in no more than 30 college credits earned through the Excelsior Program.

 Courses offered through the Excelsior Program to participating Long Island high school students may include: Art, Automotive Technology, Business, Computer Science, Culinary Arts, Digital Filmmaking/TV, English, History, Humanities, LOTE, Mathematics, Music, Natural Sciences, Public Speaking, Social Sciences and Theatre Arts.